 At the College, students matter!
 The College views our school as an extended family to students and their loved ones.
 We encourage students to voice their comments, experiences, stories, and concerns.
-If you would like to share, you may contact campus associates or the Daymar Students Matter Hotline toll free at 1-855-4DAYMAR or 1-855-432-9627, or write us at studentsmatter@daymarcollege.edu.
+If you would like to share, you may contact campus associates or the Daymar Students Matter Hotline at studentsmatter@daymarcollege.edu.